 You are also considered to be driving under California law even if you, the passenger, are only steering the vehicle while the person seated in the driver’s seat merely has control of the accelerator and the brakes.

 This situation might occur if the driver felt he had to take his hands off the steering wheel and his eyes off the road to do something else while you, the passenger took control of the steering wheel.
 In the unfortunate event that you had been drinking over the legal limit at the time, misjudged the steering and you inadvertently hit another vehicle, you, the person steering the vehicle, would be considered as “driving” under the law in the State of California.
 Therefore, you are the driver because you are the person who had control of the steering.

-My extensive experience and knowledge give me the tools I need to successfully defend you against these DUI charges.
+Our extensive experience and knowledge give us the tools necessary to successfully defend you against these DUI charges.

 The California Supreme Court drew a contrast between the term “drive,” normally understood to require there have been “volitional movement of the vehicle,” and the term “driver,” which CVC §305 defines as someone who is “either driving or in actual physical control.”

 The court said that the phrase “actual physical control” does not appear anywhere in the drunk driving offense statutes.
 Additionally, the court also noted that because “driver” is defined as a person who drives or is in actual physical control, the two terms (drive vs. actual physical control) must have different meanings.
 Mercer v.
 DMV (1991) 53 Cal.3d 753.